algurumurthy/MIT_6.009_Lab_Materials/README.md

 # MIT_6.009_Lab_Materials
-# Class taken at MIT in Sophomore Year (Fall 2020)
+Class taken at MIT (Fall 2020)
-# All Class Lab Assignments encompassing the following topics:
+All Class Lab Assignments encompassing the following topics:

 # Lab 0: "Audio Processing"
 - In this lab, I will examine the effects of various kinds of manipulations of audio represented in this form